intel/intel-extension-for-pytorch/README.md

-# Intel® Extension for PyTorch* GPU
+# Intel® Extension for PyTorch\* GPU

-*  Intel® Extension for PyTorch* GPU is a directed optimized solution for PyTorch end-users to run PyTorch workloads on Intel Graphics cards.
-The latest release version is 1.10.0+gpu.
+Intel® Extension for PyTorch\* extends [PyTorch\*](https://github.com/pytorch/pytorch) with optimizations for extra performance boost on Intel hardware.
+It is a heterogeneous, high performance deep learning implementation for Intel® XPU (GPU, CPU, etc.) devices.
+This repo introduces optimized GPU solution for PyTorch end-users to get up-to-date features and optimizations on Intel Graphics cards.
+Eventually, it will be merged with CPU solution and released in the same public repo: https://github.com/intel/intel-extension-for-pytorch/.

+Intel® Extension for PyTorch\* is loaded as a Python module for Python programs or linked as a C++ library for C++ programs.
+Users can enable it dynamically in script by importing intel_extension_for_pytorch.
+It covers optimizations for both imperative mode and graph mode.
+Optimized operators and kernels are registered to XPU backend through PyTorch dispatching mechanism.
+These operators and kernels are accelerated from native vectorization feature and matrix calculation feature of Intel hardware.
+In graph mode, further operator fusions are supported to reduce operator/kernel invocation overheads, and thus increase performance.

+The latest release version for GPU solution of Intel® Extension for PyTorch\* is 1.10.0+gpu.

 # Table of Contents
 - [Intel® Extension for PyTorch* GPU](#intel-extension-for-pytorch-gpu)